 Carbon steel knives can be reactive with acidic foods.
 When used improperly, their use can cause color, taste, and/or smell changes with acidic foods.
 Also, carbon steel knives will patina with use.

 Stainless does not mean that the knife can not rust.
 Stainless-ness is a function of chromium content, relative carbon content, and the heat treatment process.
 The stainless-ness of knives can vary, but all steel can rust if misused or if improperly cared for.
 On some stainless knives with lower amounts of carbon, water spotting can occur on the blade.
 This is normal and not a sign of a defect.

 Do not leave this knife in your sink or pile anything on top of it.

 This knife should only be sharpened using Japanese water stones.

 Please refrain from using honing rods/steels or any other kind of sharpening device (hand held devices, electric sharpeners, grinders, oil stones, etc.).
 For questions about sharpening your knife, please contact Jon@JapaneseKnifeImports.com.

 Welcome to Japanese Knife Imports, Inc.

-We are a small company... well pretty much a husband and wife team.
-Our goal is to make high quality Japanese knifes from small makers available to you, outside of Japan.
+We are a small company of passionate knife dorks, focused on making high quality Japanese knifes from small makers available to you, outside of Japan.